NetworksMarketsCornellTech/Spring2024/syllabus.md

 Should copying occur, both the student(s) who copied work from another student(s) and the student(s) who gave material to be copied will both automatically receive a zero for the assignment.
 Penalty for violation of this Code can also be extended to include failure of the course and University disciplinary action.

+During in class assignments, you must do your own work.
+Talking or discussion is not permitted, nor may you compare papers, copy from others, or collaborate in any way.
+Any collaborative behavior during the examinations will result in failure of the exam, and may lead to failure of the course and University disciplinary action.

+**Academic Misconduct**.
+A faculty member may impose a grade penalty for any misconduct in the classroom or examination room.
+Examples of academic misconduct include, but are not limited to, talking during an exam, bringing unauthorized materials into the exam room, and disruptive behavior in the classroom.

 **ChatGPT, Github Copilot, and LLM policy**.
 Students are _not allowed_ to use such tools, except when explicitly stated.
 We reserve the right to change this policy during the semester.

 ## Students with Disabilities